stackhpc/os-capacity/README.rst

 os-capacity
 ===========

-This is a prototype tool to extract prototype information.
+This is a prototype tool to extract capacity information.

 .. note::